Classics - Psychological Fiction

 Thomas Hardy

 Jude the Obscure is a haunting love story and a raging indictment of Victorian society.
-In addition to its literary qualities, the novel is a rich ...
+In addition to its literary qualities, the novel is a rich source of social history, accurately reflecting the encroachment of the modern, developing world on ...

 View full details